Rafiqu-jakir/Resume/README.md

-# Resume Template with HTML, CSS, and Bootstrap
+# Resume Template with HTML, CSS, and js

-This is a simple and elegant Resume template built using HTML, CSS, and Bootstrap.
+This is a simple and elegant Resume template built using HTML, CSS, and js.
 You can use this template to create your own professional resume website.
 ## Preview

 [Live Demo](https://rafiqul-jakir.github.io/Resume/)